Stevan-Zhuang/machine-learning-work/README.md

-Tools I wrote to speed up the coding process for machine learning.
-Made for personal use and for practice.
+A collection of things I wrote for fun and to practice machine learning.